 AEMO uses the minimal extrapolation principle to balance supply and demand.
 AEMO uses generation data from the previous financial year (historical generation data) and then extrapolates this data to balance supply and demand.
-This is subsequent to follows updating of the network model, scaling the connection point loads, and including any committed new generating units.
+This follows updating of the network model, scaling the connection point loads, and including any committed new generating units.